Wookienoh09/visualizing-unemp-rates-in-ky-oh/README.md

 to_real("Unemployment_Unemployment_rate_2022")
  ```

 You are encouraged to choose any color ramp that suits your preferences — there's no obligation to use the ones demonstrated.
 If you append a percent sign (%) to the right of the %2 in the legend format, the legend will display a percent sign as intended.
 I select number of Classes as '5' for my maps.
+The corresponding legend breaks can be editing by double clicking on the legend label and typing in the bound that matches the new class bounds.

 ![symbolize the unemployment data](Graphics/9.png)